 (2) Same-sex unions.
 Male-female complementarity is essential to marriage.
 It makes possible authentic union and the generation of new life.
 Attempts to make same-sex unions the equivalent of marriage disregard the nature of marriage.
 Since marriage and same-sex unions are different realities, it is not unjust discrimination to oppose the legal recognition of same-sex unions.
 These unions pose a serious threat to the fabric of society that affects all people.

 (3) Divorce.
 Marriage is meant to be a lifelong covenantal union, which divorce claims to break.
 Troubled couples as well as divorced persons are encouraged to rely on God’s help and to use the resources of the Church for support and healing.
 An annulment is a possibility for some divorced persons.
 This is a finding by a church tribunal, or court, that no valid marriage bond was formed because the requirements for valid consent were not met at the time of the wedding.

 (4) Cohabitation.
-Many couples live together in a sexual relationship with out marriage.
-This is always wrong and objectively sinful because the complete gift of self can only take place within the public, permanent com mitment of marriage.
-Cohabitation can have negative effects on couples themselves, as well as any children who are part of the relationship.
+Many couples live together in a sexual relationship without marriage.
+This is always wrong and objectively sinful because the complete gift of self can only take place within the public, permanent commitment of marriage.

 Marriage as a Christian Sacrament